 Although there are some better performers in its class when it comes to economy and emissions, the F-TYPE Coupe is there or thereabouts.
 Let's get to the WLTP-rated figures.
-At the base of the range, the automatic 2.0-litre 300PS RWD F-TYPE records up to 29.2mpg on the combined WLTP cycle and emits up to 215g/km of carbon dioxide (NEDC).
+At the base of the range, the automatic 2.0-litre 300PS RWD F-TYPE records up to 29.8mpg on the combined cycle and emits up to 216g/km of carbon dioxide.
 You'll need deep pockets to run the V8 models.
-With the 450PS V8, the figures fall to 26.8mpg and 239g/km for the rear-driven model and 26.1mpg and 246 for the AWD version.
+With the 450PS V8, the figures fall to 26.6mpg and 241g/km for the rear-driven model and 25.9mpg and 248g/km for the AWD version.
 The F-TYPE R Coupe manages 26.4mpg and 243g/km.
 Overall, we think that all of that's irrelevant.
 If you average more than 20mpg in this car, then you're not using it properly and it deserves a better home.
 You know where I am.
 Depreciation on the F-TYPE hasn't been at all bad.
 Taking the P300 2.0-litre variant as an example, you can expect to get 45% of your original purchase price back after the usual industry-standard three year / 30,000 mile ownership period.

 As before, the F-TYPE Coupe takes all that was great about the Convertible version and builds on it with a stiffer chassis and a more affordable asking price.
 The result is a very special car indeed, especially in this improved form.
 Even if you can only stretch to a four cylinder version.
 After all, compared to a rival Porsche 718 Cayman S, Jaguar has brought us a machine that's arguably better looking, unarguably better equipped, more powerful and endowed with a greater sense of occasion, inside and out.
 While it won't match the Porsche's delicacy of response at the limit, the F-TYPE Coupe looks as if it's got its chief competitor's measure in enough areas that count to really give the German brand something to worry about.